Skip to main content

 Tagging

-Tags can be passed along with metrics as well, but a metric must consistently have the same set of tag names each time it is sent.
-If there is a mismatch, StatsD will start ignoring metrics sent that differ from the first style sent.
+Tags can be passed along with metrics as well, but a metric must have the same set of tag names each time it is sent.
+If there is a mismatch, StatsD will start ignoring sent metrics whose styles differ from the first style sent.

-As an example of this, if we send a metric api.foo with tags value of {my_tag: bar}, a tag of name "my_tag" will be expected for any future metrics sent called api.foo.
-If we were to then send a metric named api.foo with tags value of {other_tag: baz}, StatsD will refuse the metric.
+For example, if we send a metric api.foo with tags value of {my_tag: bar}, a tag of name "my_tag" will be expected for any future metrics sent called api.foo.
+If we were to then send a metric named api.foo with tags value of {other_tag: baz}, StatsD would refuse the metric.

 StatsD.measure('my.measurement', 0.1234, tags: {'my_tag': 'value'})

 Use this data type when measuring an amount of something.
-Examples would be the time something took or the size of a file being processed.
+Examples include the time a process took or the size of a file being processed.

-When using measure, Datadog will automatically translate the data into a few metric names and individual measurements will not be stored.
-First, it will store quantiles in a metric using the original name and a tag per quantile.
-By default it will give you 50%, 90%, and 99%.
-This metric is essentially "x% of things measured were under this value".
+When using measure, Datadog automatically translates the data into a few metric names; individual measurements are not stored.
+First, it stores quantiles in a metric using the original name and a tag per quantile.
+By default, it will give you 50%, 90%, and 99%.
+This metric is essentially "x% of things measured were under this value."
 Ask for help if you need different buckets.
-Secondly, it stores two additional metrics which are essentially like increments (below) suffixed with _sum and _count.
+Secondly, it stores two additional metrics, which are essentially like increments (below) suffixed with _sum and _count.
 These can be used for combining and averaging (see below for how to query this).

 StatsD.increment('my.counter', tags: {'my_tag': 'value'})

-Use increment when you want to count occurrences of some event.
+Use increment to count occurrences of some event.

 StatsD.gauge('my.gauge', 5, tags: {'my_tag': 'value'})

-A gauge is used to record a value of something at a specific time (think speedometer in a car).
-Typically we'll want to use gauges only in a worker process as they are not likely to be event-based like the other types.
+The gauge metric is used to record a value of something at a specific time (think speedometer in a car).
+Typically we'll want to use gauges only in a worker process, as they are not likely to be event-based like the other types.

 Each node running the vets-api application runs its own instance of the StatsD exporter, which Datadog queries.